codepath/web103_finalproject/README.md

-Errorly is a project aimed at having users post unique coding problems and challenges for other users to attempt them, these problems are formatted in markdown and users in comments can talk about the question or post their own code solutions, but the main point of the website is to have users try and make original coding problems which can be upvoted by other users.
+Errorly is a project aimed at having users post unique coding problems and challenges for other users to attempt them, these problems are formatted in markdown and users in comments can talk about the question or post their own code solutions, but the main point of the website is to have users try and make original coding problems which can be upvoted or downvoted by other users.

 ### Inspiration